Inshore and Near Coastal Charters

-A fishing license is required for each person sixteen years of age and older who wants to fish.
-Louisiana offers a three day resident or non-resident charter passenger license for $10.00.
+A fishing license is required for each person eighteen years of age and older who wants to fish.
+Louisiana offers a three day charter passenger saltwater license for $20.00.
 There are a few ways to obtain a fishing license prior to your fishing trip.
-One way is to do so online at Another way is to visit any Louisiana store that issues fishing licenses and purchase one there.
+One way is to do so online at https://louisianaoutdoors.com/licenses-and-permits?utm_source=Rec_Fishing_Licensing_Page&utm_medium=Web&utm_campaign=LDWF_Website.
+Another way is to visit any Louisiana store that issues fishing licenses and purchase one there.
 A few stores throughout Louisiana who do this are Academy and Wal-Mart.

 What Do I Need To Bring?

 You are encouraged to bring a cap or hat, sunglasses, non-spray sunscreen, rain gear, soft soled non-marking shoes (preferably deck shoes, flip flops, crocs, or tennis shoes), food, drinks, ice chest to take your catch home, a camera, and a fishing license.
 All children under sixteen are required to wear a life-jacket while the boat is in transit.
 We do not have life-jackets for small children; please bring your own.
 We carry adult size life-jackets, and these will not work for small children.